Christian Bethancourt Preview, Player Props: Rays vs. Red Sox

-The Tampa Bay Rays, including Christian Bethancourt (.321 batting average in his past 10 games), take on starting pitcher Brayan Bello and the Boston Red Sox at Tropicana Field, Monday at 4:10 PM ET.
+The Tampa Bay Rays, including Christian Bethancourt and his .435 slugging percentage over his past 10 games, battle starting pitcher Nick Pivetta and the Boston Red Sox at Tropicana Field, Wednesday at 6:40 PM ET.

-He reached base in his only plate appearance in his most recent appearance against the Guardians.
+He had a hitless showing in his last game (0-for-1) against the Red Sox.

 Christian Bethancourt Game Info & Props vs. the Red Sox